- Class: Mammalia

 Matschie’s tree kangaroos can be seen at the San Diego Zoo Safari Park’s new Walkabout Australia experience.

 Hunting for solutions.
-It is estimated that there are fewer than 2,500 adult Matschie’s tree kangaroos left in the wild, and their population is dropping.
+It is estimated that there are fewer than 2,500 adult Matschie’s tree kangaroos left in their native habitat, and their population is dropping.
 They are hunted by humans for food and trade.
 Habitat loss due to expanding agriculture further threatens their population.